Vietnam.vn - Nền tảng quảng bá Việt Nam

 1. Organizing the dissemination and implementation of documents of the Central Government and Thanh Hoa province on the implementation of the New Rural Development Program

 The Provincial People's Committee, provincial departments, branches and People's Committees at all levels have paid attention to the dissemination and implementation of documents of the Central Government and the province on the implementation of the New Rural Development Program, such as: Decision No. 263/QD-TTg dated February 22, 2022 approving the New Rural Development Program for the period 2021-2025, Decision No. 1689/QD-TTg dated October 11, 2021 on promulgating the Plan to implement Resolution 25/2021/QH15, Decision No. 35/QD-BCDCMTQG dated March 25, 2022 of the Head of the Central Steering Committee on promulgating the 2022 Work Program of the Central Steering Committee for National Target Programs for the period 2021-2025, Decrees, Resolutions of the Government and documents of the Central Government; Directive No. 09-CT/TU of the Provincial Party Committee on strengthening the leadership of Party committees at all levels in the Campaign "All people unite to build new rural areas and civilized urban areas in the period of 2021-2025"...
-The organization of dissemination and implementation is organized in many forms such as online from the Central to local levels, direct combined with online (directly at the province, online to district and commune levels); copying and sending documents combined with issuing documents requesting implementation, organizing thematic conferences integrating the dissemination and implementation of documents from higher levels.
-The organization of dissemination and implementation of documents from higher levels is basically carried out to ensure timeliness, quality and efficiency.
+The organization of dissemination and implementation is organized in many forms such as online from the Central to local levels, direct combined with online (direct at the province, online to the district and commune levels); copying and sending documents combined with issuing documents requesting implementation, organizing thematic conferences integrating the dissemination and implementation of documents of higher levels.
+The organization of dissemination and implementation of documents of higher levels is basically carried out to ensure timeliness, quality and efficiency.

 2. Issuing documents to direct, manage and guide implementation

-Based on the documents of the Central Committee, Directive No. 09-CT/TU of the Provincial Party Committee on Strengthening the leadership of Party committees at all levels in the Campaign "All people unite to build new rural areas and civilized urban areas in the period of 2021-2025", Decision No. 622-QD/TU dated July 23, 2021 of the Provincial Party Committee on promulgating the Program for agricultural development and new rural construction in the period of 2021-2025; The Provincial People's Committee has submitted to the Provincial People's Council to issue 16 Resolutions to implement the New Rural Construction Program, including 2 Resolutions on mechanisms and policies to encourage new rural construction; 1 Resolution on the mechanism of integrating capital sources in the implementation of national target programs.
-The issued Resolutions ensure compliance with legal provisions, are timely, suitable to the situation in the province, and meet the objectives of the New Rural Construction Program.
+Based on the documents of the Central Committee, Directive No. 09-CT/TU of the Provincial Party Committee on Strengthening the leadership of Party committees at all levels in the Campaign "All people unite to build new rural areas and civilized urban areas in the period of 2021-2025", Decision No. 622-QD/TU dated July 23, 2021 of the Provincial Party Committee on promulgating the Program for agricultural development and new rural area construction in the period of 2021-2025; The Provincial People's Committee has submitted to the Provincial People's Council to issue 16 Resolutions to implement the New Rural Area Construction Program, including 2 Resolutions on mechanisms and policies to encourage new rural area construction; 1 Resolution on the mechanism of integrating capital sources in implementing national target programs.
+The issued Resolutions ensure compliance with legal provisions, are timely, suitable to the situation in the province, and meet the objectives of the New Rural Area Construction Program.

 Basically, the mechanisms, policies, documents on leadership, direction, management and guidance for the implementation of the New Rural Program in the province have been fully issued, with many innovations, in line with practical requirements, creating conditions for localities to accelerate the progress of building new rural areas, improve the quality of criteria for building advanced new rural areas and model new rural areas in the period of 2021-2025 according to the set plan.